Respiratory Care Internship

 During the professional program/internship, students enroll at NDSU and pay tuition and student fees to NDSU at the student's regular resident rate.
 Students who qualify to receive financial aid through NDSU may continue to do so during the internship.

-Besides NDSU tuition and student fees, student interns will also pay tuition directly to Sanford Health to cover expenses associated with educational materials, laboratory equipment and supplies, and mock board exams.
+Besides NDSU tuition and student fees, student interns will also pay tuition directly to Sanford Medical Center Fargo to cover expenses associated with educational materials, laboratory equipment and supplies, and mock board exams.
 The 2017-2018 fee is $1,000.00.
 Students are also responsible for purchasing their textbooks (approximately $1000.00) and uniforms and providing their own living accommodations and transportation during the internship.
 The hospital program will provide students accepted into the internship with more information about related program expenses.